 LynDee Walker’s award-winning journalistic work has appeared in newspapers and magazines across the nation.

-Her debut novel, Front Page Fatality, was an Amazon and Barnes & Noble #1 bestseller, and was nominated for the Agatha Award for Best First Novel.
-Devil in the Deadline is the fourth in LynDee’s Headlines in High Heels Mystery Series.
-The fifth arrives November 10, 2015.
+Her debut novel, Front Page Fatality, was nominated for the Agatha Award for Best First Novel.
+Cover Shot is the fifth in LynDee’s national bestselling Headlines in High Heels Mystery Series.
+The sixth arrives September 2016.

 The first person account, tangents and all